BrandonTreston/Vehicle/README.md

 # Vehicle
-generates vehicles in random positions on separate gui's
+generates vehicles in random positions on separate gui's.
+Displays inheritance and polymorphism.